Sephirothbahamut/Accio-Niffler/Game Design Document.md

 ### Quidditch pitch

 A huge pitch where students can play Quidditch and train themselves.
-It's oval in shape and is about 165 meters long by 60 meters wide.
+It is oval in shape and is about 165 meters long by 60 meters wide.
 At each side there are three goal points of different heights, while below there is a sand area used to soften the falls of the goalkeepers.
-The surface of the pitch is usually grass, but in some cases it can be sand or even water.
+The surface of the pitch is usually grass, but in some cases, it can be sand or even water.
 There are several towers for spectators.

 <img src="Pictures/Locations/Hogwarts/Hogwarts_QuiddichField.jpg" alt="QuidditchField" style="zoom:33%;" />

 ### Chambers of Secrets

 It's a secret room under the Hogwarts foundation.
-The entrance is located in the girls' bathroom on the second floor and requires saying a secret word in parseltongue for the secret passage to open up.
-The room is gloomy and dark, and has a long corridor where statues in the shape of a snake's head are placed on the sides.
+The entrance is in the girls' bathroom on the second floor and requires saying a secret word in parseltongue for the secret passage to open up.
+The room is gloomy and dark and has a long corridor where statues in the shape of a snake's head are placed on the sides.
 In the center stands a colossal statue by Salazar Slytherin, the ancestor and founder of the Slytherin house.

 <img src="Pictures/Locations/Hogwarts/Hogwarts_ChamberSecrets.png" alt="ChambersSecrets" style="zoom:33%;" />

 ### Forbidden Forest

 It is a large woodland that surrounds part of the castle.
 It is an area that holds many secret and dangerous wild creatures, such as werewolves, but also beneficial ones, like unicorns.
 It is also home to many villages, such as the centaur one who take care of the woods.
-The Forbidden Forest, however, is still considered a place that houses dark entities: as a matter of fact at night it is impractical to walk in the forest, as if the trees hold inside all the darkness.
+The Forbidden Forest, however, is still considered a place that houses dark entities: as a matter of fact, at night it is impractical to walk in the forest, as if the trees hold inside all the darkness.
 Even during the day it is very difficult to walk along the path.
 It is for all these reasons that students are usually denied access to it.

 <img src="Pictures/Locations/Hogwarts/Hogwarts_ForbiddenForest.jpg" alt="GreatHall" style="zoom: 33%;" />